learning-at-home/lean_transformer/README.md

 Here you can find the best practices that we learned from running the CALM experiment.
 These may help you set up your own collaborative experiment.

+If your training run is not confidential, feel free to ask for help on the [hivemind discord channel](https://discord.gg/uGugx9zYvN)

 <details>
   <summary><b> 1.
 Choose and verify your training configuration (TBA)</b></summary>
   To be updated.
 For now, please refer to "make your own" section of https://training-transformers-together.github.io .